chef-boneyard/chef-push/README.md

   erlang used for load testing.
 * [pushy-common](https://github.com/chef/pushy_common) Common code between the simulator and the service.

-## Major Technologies used in Chef Server
+## Major Technologies used in Chef Push Server

 * Erlang
 * PostgreSQL